Andrew Benintendi Player Props: White Sox vs. Angels

-After hitting .243 with three doubles, a triple, four walks and three RBI in his past 10 games, Andrew Benintendi and the Chicago White Sox face the Los Angeles Angels (who will hand the ball to Griffin Canning) at 8:10 PM ET on Monday.
+The Chicago White Sox and Andrew Benintendi, who went 1-for-4 with a double last time in action, take on Tyler Anderson and the Los Angeles Angels at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Tigers.
+In his last game he had a one-hit performance (1-for-4) against the Angels.

 Andrew Benintendi Game Info & Props vs. the Angels